 Positioned in George’s Quay Plaza in Dublin’s Docklands, adjacent to Tara Street train station, Element78 offers a beautifully designed, flexible co-working space with 24/7 access for members and guests.
 Both freelancers are small businesses can be accommodated here, with a mix of desk configurations available.
 On-site facilities include break out spaces, meeting rooms, a shared kitchen, storage units, and showers.
 Monthly membership rates are €350, and short-term visitors can sign up for a month or two without locking themselves into a lengthy contract.
 Those wanting even more casual access can buy day passes for €45.

-LOCATION One George’s Quay Plaza, George’s Quay WEBSITE www.element78.co
+One George’s Quay Plaza, George’s Quay / www.element78.co

-LOCATION The CHQ Building, Custom House Quay WEBSITE www.dogpatchlabs.com
+The CHQ Building, Custom House Quay / www.dogpatchlabs.com

 Guinness Enterprise Centre

-A not-for-profit co-working space located in the Liberties area of Dublin, the Guinness Enterprise Centre was last year named the world’s top business incubator thanks to its “world-class facilities, a supportive start-up ecosystem and a strong culture of community”.
-Facilities include conference and meeting rooms, photocopying and faxing, car parking, a café and shower rooms.
-Workers can also make use of a virtual office address, as well as regular business seminars, social networking events and recreational activities including running and yoga clubs.
-Rates start at €120 per month for 10 day’s monthly use of the space.
+A not-for-profit co-working space located in the Liberties area of Dublin, the Guinness Enterprise Centre features world-class facilities, a supportive start-up ecosystem and a strong culture of community.
+Facilities include conference and meeting rooms, photocopying, car parking, a café and shower rooms.
+Workers can also benefit from regular business seminars, networking events and recreational activities including running and yoga clubs.
+Rates start at €120 per month for 10 days’ monthly use of the space.
 Workers must sign up for a full 12 months, although you can cancel your contract with one month’s notice.
-Day passes are not available.

 Us & Co